Equivariant Cohomology of Rationally Smooth Group Embeddings: Preliminaries

-We state a few crucial results from the theory of algebraic monoids that will be relevant to our study.
-For a complete treatment of the subject, the reader is cordially invitated to consult \cite{re:lam} and \cite{pu:lam}.
+We collect a few crucial results from the theory of reductive monoids.
+For a complete treatment of the subject, the reader is invitated to consult \cite{re:lam} and \cite{pu:lam}.
+Those interested in a survey of the main ideas may also see \cite{so:rm}.
+The semi-expository article \cite{bri:monb} contains more recent developments.

-\begin{dfn} A linear {\bf algebraic monoid} $M$ is an affine, irreducible, algebraic variety together with an associative morphism $\mu:M\times M\to M$ and an identity element $1\in M$ for $\mu$.
-A linear algebraic monoid $M$ is called {\bf reductive} if it is normal, and its unit group is a reductive algebraic group.
-A reductive monoid is called {\bf semisimple} if it has a zero element, and its unit group has a one-dimensional center. \end{dfn}